Cathy K. Jeong

 Cathy believes that the road to individual and collective healing hinges upon empowerment by helping her clients rediscover their own strengths and skills.
 Her aim is to achieve this through fostering a supportive environment and developing shared goals with both her staff and clients through a close partnership with them.
 She is constantly motivated by the extraordinary resiliency and resolve of individuals and families in our program and feels privileged to work with existing and newly arrived communities who rise up in the face of stigma, oppression, and poverty.

-Cathy holds a Master of Social Work from Fordham University with a concentration in Leadership & Macro Practice focusing on community-based leadership and practice.
+Cathy holds a Master of Social Work from Fordham University with a concentration in Leadership & Macro Practice focusing on community-based leadership.